machine-learning-solutions/disease_discovery/README.md

-# Data analysis of Bicycle Trip Data and Sales Data
+# Data analysis of Stroke and hepatisis

 ## Web Application